How to Act Now (and Build Momentum) to Improve Your Life

 Many people have plans like getting fit, write a blog post, start a business, learn Chinese, etc. These are end results that you think you want to achieve.
 The final result seems distant and huge, and your brain tells you:

 “No, no. I’ll deal with this small matter first, then after everything is out of the way I will victoriously tackle the GOAL”.

 We all procrastinate.
 We’re all looking for ways to beat procrastination.
 I know, I have procrastinated on some projects for years.
 As a result, I feel so stupid, it’s so embarrassing.

-Next I will offer some tips, that help me be more productive and get some things done from time to time.
+Next, I will give you the steps, that help me to be more productive and get things done.

 1. Why act now?

 First, understand the reason why you have to do the task at all:

 - Write a blog post to get more visibility,